CareBoo/unity-algorand-sdk/Documentation~/getting_started/developing_with_sandbox.md

 ## Connecting

-If you've setup the sandbox services using the above guides, you should have access to node services locally on your machine with the following configurations
+If you've setup the sandbox services using the above instructions, you should have access to node services locally on your machine with the following configurations

 | Service   | Address               | Token                                                                | Client Create Expression                                                                                       |
 | --------- | --------------------- | -------------------------------------------------------------------- | -------------------------------------------------------------------------------------------------------------- |